mbraceproject/MBrace.Core/README.md

 [MBrace.Thespian](https://github.com/mbraceproject/MBrace.Core/tree/master/samples/MBrace.Thespian) is a simple MBrace cluster implementation on top of MBrace.Runtime and the [Thespian](http://nessos.github.io/Thespian) actor library.
 Not intended for production deployments, it is used for testing MBrace core development.

+## License

+This project is subject to the Apache Licence, Version 2.0.
+A copy of the license can be found in [License.md](License.md) at the root of this repo.

 ## Build Status

 Head (branch master), Build & Unit tests